Just-Some-Bots/MusicBot/_guides/configuration.md

 - <span class="label label-dark" title="Added in a future update">upcoming</span> **`StatusMessage`** - Allows users to specify a custom "Playing" status message for the bot, rather than the dynamic ones the bot provides
 - <span class="label label-dark" title="Added in a future update">upcoming</span> **`WriteCurrentSong`** - Whether the bot should write the current song to a text file on the disk, which can then be used in OBS or other software
 - <span class="label label-dark" title="Added in a future update">upcoming</span> **`AllowAuthorSkip`** - Whether the person who queues a song should be allowed to instantly skip it if they use `!skip`
+- <span class="label label-dark" title="Added in a future update">upcoming</span> **`UseExperimentalEqualization`** - Whether the bot should try to equalize tracks to ensure they play at a consistent volume